FDA Extends Comment Period for Proposed Regulation of Intended Uses of Tobacco Products

 On Monday, November 30, 2015, FDA reopened the comment period, extending the closing date from November 24, to December 30, 2015.
 This action was taken by the Agency “in response to a request for an extension to allow interested persons additional time to submit comments.”

 Are you in the process of developing a tobacco product?
 Do you already have a product that is made or derived from tobacco?
 Assuring you are compliant with FDA’s regulations for these products can be tricky, but that is why we are here to help.
 We have a history of working with various tobacco and e-cigarette products; and, using our unique approach that combines scientific knowledge with regulatory expertise, we have been able to help numerous clients get through FDA successfully.
-To learn more about our tobacco and e-cigarette services, or for more information on how we can help you obtain FDA compliance and/or approval, email us here.
+To learn more about our tobacco and e-cigarette services, or for more information on how we can help you obtain FDA compliance and/or approval, please contact us.